SuyashLakhotia/UniversityNotes/CZ 4042 - Neural Networks/K - Recurrent Neural Networks.md

 ## Computational Graphs

 The computations in a neural network can be described in a *computational graph*.
 Each *node* in the graph indicates a variable that could be a scalar, vector, matrix, tensor or a variable of another type.
-A *directed edge* denotes an operation executed on one variable and results in another variable.
-An *operation* is a simple function of one or more variables.
+A *directed edge* denotes an *operation* executed on one or more variables that results in another variable.
 A set of allowable operations defines the language of the computational graph. *Functions* are described by a set of operations together.

 ## Recurrent Neural Networks (RNNs)

 RNNs are designed to process sequential information (i.e. data represented as sequences).
-The next data point in a sequence is usually dependent on the current data point.
-RNNs attempt to capture dependency among the data points in the sequence.
+The next data point in a sequence is usually dependent on the current data point and RNNs attempt to capture this dependency.

+RNNs are called *recurrent* because they perform the same task for every element of a sequence, with the output depending on the previous computations.
 RNNs have memory that captures information about what has been processed so far.
 It achieves this by using feedback connections that enable learning of sequential (temporal) information of sequences.

 ### Types of RNNs

 ![Types of RNNs](img/RNN%20Types.png)

+\pagebreak

 From left to right: